BarisAlbayrakIEEE/StructuralAnalysis/README.md

 forcing the developer to switch to the Rule of 3.
 This single issue would require a quite large effort as the SAA may contain thousands of types.

+On the other hand, C++ provides great tools with templates (e.g. traits).
+C++ solution has superiorities especially compared with java which are explained in detail in [The CS in C++](sec351) section.

 The client side is also similar.
+Python is the easiest among the three which would decrease the development time dramatically.
+However, its important to keep in mind that python requires a more and more strict test regime comparing with the other two languages especially with java.
+This would add more load on the development cycle but still python would require significantly less efort.
+Its again important to note that both the system development (home side) and the plugin development (client side) requires strong testing in order to ensure the type safety.

 The learning curves for the three languages vary dramatically as well.
 Python is used by the engineers from any field widely while C++ is considered too complex.
 Java is somehow at the middle.